 If your furnace troubleshooting doesn’t seem to help, take a look at the furnace’s filters.

 Your Furnace’s Filters

 Most furnace malfunctions originate because of a dirty filter.
 It’s easy for filters to become clogged with dirt and dust, especially because people don’t clean their filters regularly.

 When your filter becomes dirty, the airflow becomes restricted, and the heat exchanger in your furnace overheats quickly and shuts off.
 If you can hear the furnace running but don’t feel any hot air coming out, replace or clean the filter.

 - Is the gas on?
 Sometimes someone can turn off the gas valve and forget to turn it back on.
-Check your meter and make sure that your gas is on (the handle of your gas valve should be parallel to the gas pipe).
-Older furnaces have pilot lights, so check to make sure that is still lit.
+Check your meter and make sure that your gas is on.
+(The handle of your gas valve should be parallel to the gas pipe).
+Older furnaces have pilot lights, so check to make sure that it is still lit.

 - Is your chimney flue clogged?
 Sometimes birds or small animals build nests in this area.
 Turn off your thermostat and furnace, and then carefully dismantle the duct and clean out any debris you find.
 Then, carefully reassemble the flue and turn the thermostat and furnace back on.

 - Are your drain lines dirty?
 Your furnace drains several gallons of water on a cold day, and the sediment in the water can clog your drain lines.
 Mold can also restrict water flow.
 You can flush the drain lines with a solution of water and bleach (3 parts water, 1 part bleach).
 Not sure how to flush the lines?
 Ask an expert to do it for you.

 Be careful as you inspect the aspects of your heating system.
 When in doubt, always call your HVAC specialist.

 Don’t wait around in the cold.
 Talk to your heating expert today!